sage-develop/why/products/trade_finance_products.v3.md

 - Use when the Bill of Lading (B/L) is issued under the buyer’s bank’s name.
 - The service transfers ownership of the goods from the buyer’s bank to the buyer.
 - Without endorsement, the buyer cannot take delivery because the B/L is not in their name.
-- The B/L needs to arrive at the buyer's before using this product.
+- The buyer needs to receive the B/L before using this product.
 - If the buyer needs the goods immediately but does not have cash to pay at the time, this product can be used with Trust Receipt Loan under Letter of Credit